Computer Science Salary 2026: Starting Pay, BLS Median & ROI

 Cybersecurity: Demand Exceeds Supply

-The BLS projects 33% growth for information security analysts through 2033 — the highest growth rate of any major CS occupation tracked.
-For students who want job security and premium pay without chasing the hyper-competitive AI/ML track, cybersecurity engineering represents an excellent career path.
+BLS projects 29% employment growth for information security analysts from 2024 to 2034, much faster than the average for all occupations.
+For students who want job security and premium pay without chasing the hyper-competitive AI/ML track, cybersecurity engineering remains an excellent career path.

 Data Science: Strong But Saturated at Entry